Skip to content

 Frontend DeploymentUI5 app built and deployed to BSP/MTAShared static UI5 Shell (no app-specific deployment)

-Tooling RequirementsSAP Business Application Studio / Web IDEAny ABAP IDE (including SE80), no additional tools
+Tooling RequirementsSAP Business Application Studio / Web IDEAny ABAP IDE (including SE80), no extra tools

 TransportSeparate transport for frontend and backendSingle backend deployment via transport or abapGit